 “Clearwater“ (composed December 2018) is a piece for wind band based around a simple repeating melodic passage and a drone.
 It, along with the previously mentioned “Pine County” and “Resting,” is my third wind band piece meant to evoke the act of breathing.

 No Sudden Movements (begun January 2019; in progress) is another piece, like “Septober In Yorkago,” that attempts to use the standard jazz band more like a chamber ensemble.
 No Sudden Movements is predicated on the idea that no performer will move more than one finger at a time (more than one slide position for trombone; minimal physical movement for the rhythm section) and I plan to write five movements that exploit some of the different possibilities of this idea.
-With this piece, I have been keeping track of my sketches, drafts, and written notes and uploading them all here.

 Other musical projects from my time as a graduate student: